miraland-labs/miraland/docs/src/developing/transaction_confirmation.md

 Sometimes transaction expiration issues are really hard to avoid (e.g. offline signing, cluster instability).
 If the previous tips are still not sufficient for your use-case, you can switch to using durable transactions (they just require a bit of setup).

-To start using durable transactions, a user first needs to submit a transaction that [invokes instructions that create a special on-chain “nonce” account](https://docs.rs/solana-program/latest/solana_program/system_instruction/fn.create_nonce_account.html) and stores a “durable blockhash” inside of it.
+To start using durable transactions, a user first needs to submit a transaction that [invokes instructions that create a special on-chain “nonce” account](https://docs.rs/miraland-program/latest/solana_program/system_instruction/fn.create_nonce_account.html) and stores a “durable blockhash” inside of it.
 At any point in the future (as long as the nonce account hasn’t been used yet), the user can create a durable transaction by following these 2 rules:

-1. The instruction list must start with an [“advance nonce” system instruction](https://docs.rs/solana-program/latest/solana_program/system_instruction/fn.advance_nonce_account.html) which loads their on-chain nonce account
+1. The instruction list must start with an [“advance nonce” system instruction](https://docs.rs/miraland-program/latest/solana_program/system_instruction/fn.advance_nonce_account.html) which loads their on-chain nonce account
 2. The transaction’s blockhash must be equal to the durable blockhash stored by the on-chain nonce account

-Here’s how these transactions are processed by the Solana runtime:
+Here’s how these transactions are processed by the Miraland runtime:

 1. If the transaction’s blockhash is no longer “recent”, the runtime checks if the transaction’s instruction list begins with an “advance nonce” system instruction
 2. If so, it then loads the nonce account specified by the “advance nonce” instruction
 3. Then it checks that the stored durable blockhash matches the transaction’s blockhash
 4. Lastly it makes sure to advance the nonce account’s stored blockhash to the latest recent blockhash to ensure that the same transaction can never be processed again

-For more details about how these durable transactions work, you can read the [original proposal](./../implemented-proposals/durable-tx-nonces.md) and [check out an example](./clients/javascript-reference#nonceaccount) in the Solana docs.
+For more details about how these durable transactions work, you can read the [original proposal](./../implemented-proposals/durable-tx-nonces.md) and [check out an example](./clients/javascript-reference#nonceaccount) in the Miraland docs.